gmume/MENTORING3/README.md

 All in all a huge deal of the time I invested for the project I was failing and it was frustrating.
 But in the end I am mostly proud that I could get the flock to work fine.
 Finally I want to thank Dragica Kahlina for giving me lots of inspiration and helping me to decide on implementing a flock and my mentor Guillaume Massol for discussing the progress from time to time and helping with planning further work.

 I hope you enjoyed reading about my mentorship.
 If you ever have the chance to get one yourself, I can only recommend it to you.
 Even though it is sometimes hard to work just by yourself, you will learn a ton by that.
-So just give it a shoot!
+So just give it a shot!